Information for families with children

 Rejoice in the presence of children and young people in your meeting and recognise the gifts they bring….

-All age worship – is held at least once a term.
-This is an opportunity for children, young people and adults to worship together in a semi-programmed meeting for worship.
-Recent topics have included ‘Sharing Harvest’, and ‘Listening and Cooperation’.
+All Age Worship is held several times a year.
+This is an opportunity for children and adults to worship together in a semi-programmed meeting for worship.

-Social events – children’s committee organises social events such as BBQs in our garden and outings to the theatre for children and parents.
-This helps our young people and parentsto get to know each other better and provides opportunities to have fun together.
+Children’s committee also organises social events for children and parents.
+These help our young people and parents to get to know each other better and provide opportunities to have fun together.

-Luton and Leighton area meeting all age workshops – are held once a year to explore a Quaker theme.
+The area meeting organises all-age workshops to explore a Quaker theme.

-Luton and Leighton area meeting link group – is a Quaker youth group for young people between the ages of 11 and 18, organised by a committee of volunteers.
+Luton and Leighton area meeting link group is a Quaker youth group for young people between the ages of 11 and 18, organised by a committee of volunteers.
 All adult leaders have DBS checks.
 Link group is a weekend residential event held in local Quaker meeting houses, for one weekend a term.
 Events and activities are planned around a theme.
-In the autumn term, the group has a longer trip for four days to a place of interest in another part of the country.
-Please ask for more information.

-National Quaker residential events are organised for children and young people to learn about Quakerism and provide opportunities for them to develop their spiritual lives.
+There are also a number of national Quaker residential events organised for children and young people.
+These provide them with opportunities to learn about Quakerism and develop their spiritual lives.